tool-buddy/comment-to-tooltip/README.md

 - The code relies on regexes to do the parsing.
 Although relatively robust, it is not a as good as a C# parser such as [Roslyn](https://github.com/dotnet/roslyn).
 This choice was done to support single-line comments (//).
 In the future, I might implement a hybrid appraoch: Using Roslyn for single-line/delimited documentation, and using regexes for single-line comments.

-- Only the public fields are detected.
-Private serialized ones are ignored.

 ## Testing

 - Test data lives under: